MATH 1206 Calculus I

 Class structure

-Grading: The course grade will be composed of worksheets/quizzes, homework, two midterms, and a final exam.
+Grading: The course grade will be composed of homework, quizzes, two midterms, and a final exam.
 The breakdown will be as follows:

 Course Component | Weight | |